Sentinel Node Biopsy

 What to Expect

 Patients having a sentinel node biopsy may have green/blue urine or stool due to the dye used in the procedure.
 The low level of radioactivity in your body is not dangerous and will go away completely in a few days.
-Wash hands carefully after using the toilet for the first two days.
+Wash your hands carefully after using the toilet for the first two days.